 Determine if you want to make the form a pop up, a landing page or an embedded form.
 An embedded form is the one you will select if you want to put a sign-up box anywhere in your blog post (and that is what we are using for this lesson).
 Click the gold Embedded Form button you see that top of the page.

 Give the form a name.
 Make sure it is something you will recognize.
-A good idea is to use the name of the opt-in so you can easily identify the form in your list.
+A good idea is to use the name of the opt-in, so you can quickly identify the form in your list.